tenstorrent/riescue/README.md

 #### How to Write a RiescueD Test
 Coming Soon!
-This needds to include a `test.s`, `config.json`, and a command line example.
+This needs to include a `test.s`, `config.json`, and a command-line example.

 ### Use Cases
 #### Quicker and Comprehensive Assembly Test Case Writing
-`RiescueD`  provides a framework to start writing tests faster and cover the scenario in different environment automatically.
-It allow users to quickly come up with scenarios for test cases where RiescueD can provide:
+`RiescueD` provides a framework to start writing tests faster and cover the scenario in different environments automatically.
+It allows users to quickly come up with scenarios for test cases where RiescueD can provide:

 1. Random addresses (for load, store etc instructions)
 2. Random data (with `RiescueD Directives`)
 3. Random addresses (with `RiescueD Directives`), and
 4. Page table generation

-This allow for a quick bring up for different instructions and features while constraining different test environments.
+This allows for a quick bring-up for different instructions and features while constraining different test environments.

 #### Enable Faster Random Test Generator Development
 The library part of the RiescueD provides functionality of random address generation, pagetable generation, exception handling, environment constraints which handles a lot of heavy lifting of random test generation.
 RiescueC is a test generator that makes use RiescueD library for its test generation.
 Similarly, other test generators could be written using RiescueD APIs to speed up the development of a new test generator.